 Time-Stamp Disable (TSD) Bit.
 Bit 2.
 The TSD bit allows software to control the privilege level at which the time-stamp counter can be read.
-When TSD is cleared to 0, software running at any privilege level can read the time-stamp counter using the RDTSC instruction.
-When TSD is set to 1, only software running at privilege-level 0 can execute the RDTSC instruction.
+When TSD is cleared to 0, software running at any privilege level can read the time-stamp counter using the RDTSC or RDTSCP instructions.
+When TSD is set to 1, only software running at privilege-level 0 can execute the RDTSC or RDTSCP instructions.